mikeldiazrodriguez/patterns_monforte/README.md

 /xls/ ... contains XLS files with the data of the variables to execute Pearson's Correlation.

+Diaz_et_al_22.Rmd ...
+Rmarkdown file to reproduce the analysis.

 ## R Packages used
 [dismo](https://cran.r-project.org/web/packages/dismo/dismo.pdf) - Methods for species distribution modelling.